 Jennifer Lawrence once again shows us how to flaunt bangs.
 These bangs are layered and messy.
 When styling these bangs, use some mousse and your fingers.
 It adds to the messy look.
 The upturned ends make this hairstyle look cooler.

 If you have thick hair, this is the fringe for you!
 Blunt bangs naturally show off your hair’s thickness.
-Instead of opting for finely-cut bangs, go for heavy bangs that draw attention to your eyes, nose, and mouth.
+Instead of opting for a finely-cut bangs haircut, go for heavy bangs that draw attention to your eyes, nose, and mouth.
+“These bangs are best for women with longer faces who want to opt for a shorter hairstyle, or if you have long thick hair, this type of bangs makes a true statement,” remarks Uribe.

 Jennifer Lawrence has sported many fringe styles with her stunning short hairstyles.
 Here, her hair has been swept to the front to create the fringe.
 The bangs cover her forehead partially and draw attention to her eyes.

 Ariana Grande is known for her voice and her ponytail!
 But in 2016, Ariana sported a new ponytail look with bangs.
 The bangs are cut blunt and just below her eyebrows.
-This simple touch elevates her signature ponytail look to a whole new level.
+This simple touch and minimal accessories elevates her signature ponytail look to a whole new level.

 Elizabeth Olsen looks stunning with long hair.
 The layers at the end add volume to her hair, but the light fringe here takes the cake.
 It draws attention to her eyes and accentuates her cheekbones.